Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 }
 ```

-### Resource server with function of visiting other resource servers (by OBO flow)
+### Resource server with function of visiting other resource servers
-The current resource server also can access other resources, there's a similar method to the web application usage to obtain access to the client access token, the difference is the access token obtained based on the `MSAL On-Behalf-Of` process.

-#### System diagram
+This scenario support visit other resource servers in resource servers.

+**System diagram**:

 ![Resource Server Access Other Resources](resource/resource-server-with-function-of-visiting-other-resource-servers(by-OBO-flow).png)

-1. Access restricted resources related to Graph and Custom resources through resource server.
-2. Auto On-Behalf-Of to request an access token for other clients.
-3. Use each client's access token to request restricted resource.
-4. Return secured data.

-#### Include the package
-To use the starter in this scenario, please add the following dependencies in you pom.xml
+To use **aad-starter** in this scenario, we need these steps:

+* Step 1: Add the following dependencies in you pom.xml.

 [//]: # "{x-version-update-start;com.azure.spring:azure-spring-boot-starter-active-directory;current}"
 ```xml